Whitewater

 Trail Running & Hiking

 The Whitewater Center maintains over 40 miles of trails for hikers and trail runners.
-The trails are natural surface and wind across the 1,300 acre woods of the Center.
-The trails run along the Catawba River and through hardwood and pine forests.
+The trails wind across the Center’s 1,300-acre property, running along the Catawba River and through hardwood and pine forests.

 Use of the trail system does not require an activity pass.
-Trails are directional for all users and labeled on the Trail Map.
-Trails are closed when weather conditions render them unusable so please check the”trail status” at the top of the website.
-The 3 mile Parkway Trail is available as an all-weather trail when the system is closed.
+The trails will be closed when conditions dictate; trail status is indicated at the top of this website under “Today’s Snapshot.”
+The Parkway Trail and Channel Loop are available as all-weather trails when the trail system is closed.

 OPTIONS